|To m'fay or not to m'fay, that is the question.|

 Getting any degree.

-Seriously?
-If you want to spend twenty thousand dollars for bragging rights, I guess that is your business, but (almost literally) ever single possible masters degree you could get would be more marketable and be worth greater bragging rights.
-Most people hide an MFA in shame, and if you try to brag about one you'll probably understand that proclivity by about hour four.
+Listen.....
+If you want to spend twenty thousand dollars for bragging rights, I guess that is your business, but (almost literally) every single possible masters degree you could get would be more marketable and be worth greater bragging rights.
+Most people hide an MFA in shame, and if you try to brag about one, you'll probably understand that proclivity by about hour four.
 Masters aren't like Bachelors either.
-You don't get opportunities just for having an advanced degree in anything, even if it's underwater basket weaving, the way you do with BA's.
+You don't get opportunities just for having an advanced degree in anything, even if it's underwater basket weaving, the way you do with BAs.
 People will actually pay attention to what your degree is in.
-And Creative Writing isn't going to get you very much milage in very many businesses.
+And Creative Writing isn't going to get you very much mileage in very many businesses.

-Now you may be worried that what this means is that the best damned thing anyone can say about an MFA in Creative Writing is that it's better than sitting with one's thumb positioned deep within their own ass, and perhaps that it ends up being incrementally better than NOT taking a degree for those who who like farming out their motivation, itinerary, and structure to others.
+Now you may be worried that what this means is that the best damned thing anyone can say about an MFA in Creative Writing is that it's better than sitting with one's thumb positioned deep within their own ass, and perhaps that it ends up being incrementally better than NOT taking a degree for those who like farming out their motivation, itinerary, and structure to others.

 I'm actually not kidding here.

 If you get a full scholarship, you have a rich grandparent offering to send you on their dime, it's a condition of your trust fund, you fall into a big chunk of money that you don't want to invest in mutual funds, or you are independently wealthy or something, and you can afford the cost (that's a cost in money and time), go for it.
 A small benefit is a lot more "worth it" if you're not going to spend the next 30 years paying off the loans.

 It does seem that getting an MFA is probably actually more helpful than NOT getting an MFA.
 Somewhere between a third and a half of published writers have an MFA and that number goes up for more modern writers.
 An MFA will give you exposure to good writing, modern writers, and intense feedback.
+Your craft will improve.

 Just remember to stay grounded if you want to do mainstream writing when you're done.

-2- You really want to develop the kind of writing that an MFA will foster.
+2- You really want to develop the kind of writing that an MFA program tends to foster.

-If you want to write "literary genre" based writing that focuses on form much more than content (the language and themes over character and character over the story or the plot)....
-If you like the kind of writing that shows up in literary journals.... you should get an MFA.
+If you want to write "literary genre" based writing and if you like the kind of writing that shows up in literary journals, you should get an MFA.
 It's not the most popular, but it does have an aesthetic about it that some consider to be "high art."

 I myself kind of love it, but I can also totally see why it doesn't sell.